b310-digital/mindwendel/docs/installing_mindwendel.md

   docker-compose up
   ```

-Note: Adjust the env vars in teh `docker-copmose.yml`.
+Note: Adjust the env vars in `docker-copmose.yml`.

 ## Running on Docker